netdata/blog/blog/2022-12-05-netdata-version-1.37.1.md

 keywords: [netdata,product]
 authors: team
 ---

+Netdata v1.37.1 is a patch release to address issues discovered since v1.37.0.
+Refer to the [v.1.37.0 release notes](https://github.com/netdata/netdata/releases/tag/v1.37.0) for the full scope of that release.

 <!--truncate-->

 # Release v1.37.1

 Netdata v1.37.1 is a patch release to address issues discovered since v1.37.0.
 Refer to the [v.1.37.0 release notes](https://github.com/netdata/netdata/releases/tag/v1.37.0) for the full scope of that release.

 The v1.37.1 patch release fixes the following issues: